-Native Americans began cultivating wild rice many millennia ago.
-An important staple in this traditional diet, various tribes across the northern United States and Canada developed hundreds of heirloom varieties during this time.
+As an important staple, tribes across the northern United States and Canada developed hundreds of heirloom varieties over this time.

-The book Wild Rice and The Ojibway People written in 1900 claims wild rice to be the most nutritive single food which the Indians of North America consumed.
-Combined with maple sugar, bison, deer, and other meats, this traditional diet is certainly more nutritious than the average American of today and perhaps even those living early in the last century as well.
+Combined with maple sugar, bison, deer, and other meats, this traditional diet is certainly more nutritious than the average American of today.
+It was perhaps superior even to the diets of those living early in the last century as well.

 In our modern culture, wild rice is an easy hack to your family’s menu plan.
 It is a huge upgrade to dinnertime, especially in comparison to white or brown rice.

 If you’ve been looking for a heartier way to serve wild rice, try this casserole recipe below.
-It was developed by my sister’s Mother-in-Law many years ago while she was living in Minnesota.

-Wild rice is a very important commodity in Minnesota due to the thousands of cold water lakes, which makes for perfect growing conditions.
 Cultivating heirloom varieties is an important industry in the Great Lakes region in general.
 This is in keeping with the tradition and spirit of the Native Americans in the area.

-I can honestly say that it is the best tasting wild rice dish I’ve ever tried!
+I can honestly say that it is the best-tasting wild rice dish I’ve ever tried!

-Soaked Wild Rice Casserole
+Classic Wild Rice Casserole

 Traditional wild rice casserole that is filling enough to be a meal in itself.
 Can also be served as a hearty side dish to the main course.
 Reheats well for delicious leftovers.